 Serum protein electrophoresis (SPE)

-SPE is considered the best way to confirm chronic inflammation.
+SPE is considered the to confirm chronic inflammation.
 It measures certain proteins in the liquid part of the blood to identify any issues.
 Too much or too little of these proteins can point to inflammation and markers for other conditions.

 C-reactive protein (CRP)